AliDehbansiahkarbon/OpenAPIClientWizard/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Dependencies
+This plugin utilizes the Neslib library to parse Yaml format, which is included in the repository for convenience.

+No action is required on your part.

+However, you can find the latest source [here](https://github.com/neslib/Neslib.Json).

 ---

 Transform the way you develop REST API clients in Delphi with **OpenAPIClientWizard**.

 Download it today and streamline your workflow!

 <hr>
 <p align="center">